dmmiller597/biology-for-ai/README.md

 If you need hope here is the view of Uri Alon, one of the founder of the discipline of "systems biology": <https://www.nature.com/articles/446497a>

-## Essays
-Essay looking at the <https://jck.bio/learning-representations-of-life/>
+Essay looking at foundation models for biology <https://jck.bio/learning-representations-of-life/>

 Great Essay on method devlopment: <https://zackchiang.com/spatial-technologies-of-the-future/>

+Essay about ML in drug discovery: <https://nintil.com/biology-llms/>

+Longer essay going over recent measuring tools in bio and the future of their use: <https://markov.bio/biomedical-progress/>